February 21, June 22, October 22

-Each of the day hours begins with the verse, “O God, come to my assistance; O God, make haste to help me” (Ps.
-70:2), followed by the doxology and the appropriate hymn.
+Each of the day hours begins with the verse, “O God, come to my assistance; O Lord, make haste to help me” (Ps.
+69:2), followed by “Glory be to the Father” and the appropriate hymn.

 In this chapter, Benedict completes the arrangement of the psalms for communal prayer.
 He has spent the previous ten chapters doing this.
 There has been emphasis on the structure, the rhythm, and the importance of this communal way of the psalms being grounded in the ordinary, the now.
 Benedict has asked that this approach be humane and cooperating with grace.
 In this way, the psalms are supporting our growth away from self-conscious preoccupation, into consciousness, and so into silence.
 What else might we be able to say about this way of prayer?

-As a way that aides movement into silence, this way with the psalms is distinctly contemplative.
+As a way that aids movement into silence, this way with the psalms is distinctly contemplative.
 As a fellow God-seeker, Benedict has created a way of communal prayer that is also helping to draw us into the silent possibility of contemplation.
-In contemplation, the God of our heart moves to fill us with divine life, love, and presence.
+In contemplation, the God of our heart moves to fill us with divine life and love, wisdom and presence.
 With attention in the heart and with the mind quiet enough, this divine movement can radiate into the whole of us.

 This contemplative way with the psalms, as it moves attention, over time, into the heart, resonates with our meditation practice.
 As we meditate, the same dynamic is at work: the mantra is also moving attention into the heart.
 And because we have chosen the mantra as a prayer word to be with faithfully every day, it is well placed to be a way through which the divine life can, both personally and communally, move to make the human and the divine deeply and irrevocably one.